Siuri railway station

 Siuri railway station (Station Code- SURI) is one of the major railway stations on Andal–Sainthia branch line under Asansol railway division.
-It serves Suri, the district Headquarters of Birbhum district in the Indian state of West Bengal, and the adjoining villages.
+It serves Suri, the district headquarters of Birbhum district in the Indian state of West Bengal, and the adjoining villages.
 The railway station is owned by Indian Railways and operated by Eastern Railway.
 A total number of 24 trains runs via Siuri.
-2 trains terminates at Siuri and 2 trains originates from Siuri.
-This makes Siuri railway station the 7th busiest railway station in Birbhum district.
-Pilgrims and travellers visiting Bakreshwar Temple and hot springs in the village of Bakreshwar and Data Babar Mazaar (the Dargah of Data Saheb) in the village of Patharchapuri use this station.
+Two trains terminates at Siuri and 2 trains originate from Siuri.
+Annual revenue of Siuri railway station is about 4.62 crore Rupees in the year(FY) 2023-24, and 5.06 crore in the year 2024-25(FY) Which is 4th highest in terms of ticket sale in the district.
+This makes Siuri railway station the 4th busiest railway station in Birbhum district.

+Some of the use comes from pilgrims and travelers visiting Bakreshwar Temple and hot springs in the village of Bakreshwar and Data Babar Mazaar (the Dargah of Data Saheb) in the village of Patharchapuri use this station.

+Siuri station has been classified as an NSG-5 category station.

 History

 Construction of the Andal–Sainthia section was completed in 1913.
 Construction of the Siuri railway station was done as part of building the entire line and that was the start of the Siuri railway station that year.
 Electrification work of this line was completed in 2016.